ComputerScienceHouse/csh-material-bootstrap/README.md

 Usage
 ------
+You can choose to install this package with Bower, or simply download the current version of the stylesheet.
+In both cases, you must still include Bootstrap's JavaScript file to have functional dropdowns, modals, etc.

 #### Installation with Bower
 CSH Material Bootstrap is available via Bower.
 Simply run the following command to add the package to your project: